GraphCast: Learning skillful medium-range global weather forecasting: model

 \paragraph{Input normalization} Similar to \cite{sanchez2020learning,pfaff2021learning}, we normalized all inputs.
-For each physical variable, we computed the per-pressure level mean and standard deviation over 1979-2015, and used that to normalize them to zero mean and unit variance.
+For each physical variable, we computed the per-pressure level mean and standard deviation over 1979--2015, and used that to normalize them to zero mean and unit variance.
 For relative edge distances and lengths, we normalized the features to the length of the longest edge.
 For simplicity, we omit this output normalization from the notation.

-\paragraph{Output normalization} Because our model outputs a difference, $\Ypred^{\ttt}$, which, during inference, is added to $\X^{\ttt}$ to produce $\Xpred^{\ttt+1}$, we normalized the output of the model by computing per-pressure level mean and standard deviation statistics for the time difference $\Y^{\ttt} = \X^{\ttt+1} - \X^{\ttt}$ of each variable.
-When the GNN produces an output, we multiply this output by this standard deviation, and add the mean to $\Ypred^{\ttt}$ before computing $\Xpred^{\ttt+1}$, as in \cref{eq:output}.
+\paragraph{Output normalization} Because our model outputs a difference, $\Ypred^{\ttt}$, which, during inference, is added to $\X^{\ttt}$ to produce $\Xpred^{\ttt+1}$, we normalized the output of the model by computing per-pressure level standard deviation statistics for the time difference $\Y^{\ttt} = \X^{\ttt+1} - \X^{\ttt}$ of each variable\footnote{We ignore the mean in the output normalization, as the mean of the time differences is zero.}.
+When the GNN produces an output, we multiply this output by this standard deviation to obtain $\Ypred^{\ttt}$ before computing $\Xpred^{\ttt+1}$, as in \cref{eq:output}.
 For simplicity, we omit this output normalization from the notation.

 \paragraph{Neural network parameterizations} The neural networks within \ourmodel{} are all MLPs, with one hidden layer, and hidden and output layers sizes of 512 (except the final layer of the Decoder's MLP, whose output size is 227, matching the number of predicted variables for each grid node).
-We chose the ``swish''~\citep{ramachandran2017searching} activation function for all MLPs.
-All MLPs are followed by a LayerNorm \citep{ba2016layer} layer (again, except for the Decoder's MLP).
+We chose the ``swish''~\cite{ramachandran2017searching} activation function for all MLPs.
+All MLPs are followed by a LayerNorm \cite{ba2016layer} layer (except for the Decoder's MLP).